12720 Hillcrest Road

 In your financial life, there are many pieces to the puzzle.
 In whatever life stage you’re at, you could have things like income, retirement accounts, credit cards, student loans, financial goals, savings, investments, and more.
 When all the pieces are apart, it can make it hard to see the total picture.
 A comprehensive financial plan though can put all the pieces together, and make the picture clear.

 My name is Melissa Cox, and I’m a CERTIFIED FINANCIAL PLANNER™ in Dallas, Texas.
-I specialize with helping people to create financial plans, plan for retirement, pay off student loans, and more.
+I specialize with helping people to create personalized financial plans, plans for paying for college, plan for retirement, pay off student loans, and more.
 My goal is to help you put the pieces of your financial puzzle together, and to help you get to where you want to be.

 Below are some of the basic aspects of creating a comprehensive financial plan.
 It can get you started and help you to understand your finances, how they are now, and where you want them to be.
 Once you get the basics of your plan together, or if you need a little help doing so, give me a call at (972) 233-1120, schedule an appointment online, or send me a message, and we can arrange a free consultation to go over things.
 I can help you with each part of the plan, and to develop a plan that goes beyond this basic stage, that will allow you to see your finances in a comprehensive way.